TheGuyInApt42/upgraded-new-portfolio/src/lib/posts/Increase Website Traffic Strategies.md

 ### Measuring and Scaling Your Social Traffic

-Track important metrics like **click-through rates**, **website referrals**, and **conversion rates** from social media using [Google Analytics](https://analytics.google.com).
+Track important metrics like **click-through rates**, **website referrals**, and **conversion rates** from social media using **Google Analytics**.
 This data shows which platforms and content types bring the most valuable visitors.
 Use these insights to improve your strategy and expand what works best.
 This focused approach helps ensure your social media efforts directly support your website traffic and business goals.

 ## Advanced Traffic Generation Systems and Optimization